 Watergate Bay was at the heart of the earliest kitesurfing scene in the UK in the late 1990s, after Henry Ashworth’s interest in the sport was piqued following a trip to South Africa.
-Henry invited TV’s Gladiators champion turned professional kitesurfer, Dreya Wharry (now Bennett), to try kitesurfing at Watergate Bay, which resulted in the pair opening Big Air kitesurf school in 1999 (now the Extreme Academy).
+Henry invited TV’s Gladiators champion turned professional kitesurfer, Dreya Wharry (now Bennett), to try kitesurfing at Watergate Bay, which resulted in the pair opening Big Air kitesurf school in 1999 (now Wavehunters at the Extreme Academy).

 “When I first tried kitesurfing I was launched three metres across the shorebreak at high tide, attached to a kite – and was utterly hooked,” remembers Dreya, who is now a stained glass artist.
 “The early ambassadors of the sport were a tight-knit crew who would meet at Watergate Bay and The Bluff at Hayle,” she says.
 Dreya went on to break world records by kitesurfing the 70 miles from the Isles of Scilly to Watergate Bay, and the 135-mile crossing from Watergate to Ireland.